I have recently been binge watching television shows from

 to Hye-sung.
 When he asks Seo-yeon how she got the pen, she tells him she got

-it from the female students and, accidentally, seals the girl’s fate in the
+it from the female students and, inadvertently, seals the girl’s fate in the

 process.
 It is revealed that when